To our supporters, partners, and friends:

 - In-person meetings at our offices in Denver are cancelled at this time and until further notice.
 Beginning on March 13th, our staff shifted to a modified remote-work schedule.
 Our entire staff is still working full time and available to connect on the phone or virtually as their work schedules allow.

-- We are adapting our Leadership Development Program to support a fully remote session this summer.
-We are still determining whether we will be able to host an in-person session this fall.
-If you have additional questions about this program, contact Ashley Hunt.
+- We are adapting our Leadership Development Program to support fully remote sessions through the end of the year.
+If you have additional questions about this program, contact Craig Nason.

 Beyond these updates, we are continuing to follow guidance issued by the Colorado Department of Public Health, as well as the recommendations outlined in the CDC’s Interim Guidance for Businesses and Employers.
 We encourage you to do the same.
 We each have an important role to play as we work to “flatten the curve” in Colorado and around the U.S.